rastermanden/chefjensen/content/recipes/Spicy-Thai-Peanut-Sauce-over-Roasted-Sweet-Potatoes-and-Rice/index.md

 directions:
 - Prepare roasted vegetables
 - Prepare the rice
-- Prepare the peanut suace
+- Prepare the peanut sauce
 - In bowls, divide the rice and roasted vegetables.
 Drizzle each bowl generously with sauce, and top with a sprinkle of green onions, cilantro and peanuts.

 components: